puppetlabs/puppet-docs/source/pe/2.7/install_basic.markdown

 #### User Email and Password

 Access to the console's web interface is [limited to approved users and governed by a lightweight system of roles](./console_auth.html).
 During installation, you must create an initial admin user for the console by providing an email address and password.

-The only forbidden characters for a console password are `\` (backslash), `'` (single quote), `&` (ampersand), and `$` (dollar sign).
-This also goes for other passwords used for installation, alphanumeric characters are recommended.
+Recall the limitations on characters in passwords listed [above](#passwords).

 #### SMTP Server